-- Height: Maximum up to 2 stories - High quality building and landscaping materials, potentially add signage to unify, Form: functional greenspace, pedestrian and bicycle friendly street design.
-Transitional buffer zones will appropriately protect any adjacent residential - Uses: Neighborhood-scale retail and commercial; single-family residential no greater than up to 4 units to the acre
+- Height: Maximum up to 2 stories - [add statement about transitional buffers adjacent to suburban character areas] - High quality building and landscaping materials, potentially add signage to unify, functional greenspace, pedestrian and bicycle friendly street design

+Uses: Neighborhood-scale retail and commercial; single-family residential no greater than up to 4 units to the acre

 - Land use and design

 - Establish gateway

 - Improve quality of materials in development

 - Intergovernmental Coordination

-- o Partner with City of Doraville and DeKalb County to actualize vision
+- Partner with Gwinnett County City of Doraville and DeKalb County to actualize vision

-Neighborhood scaled commercial refers to small tenant spaces (less than 30,000 square feet) which are one story in height unless at an intersection, where it may go up to two stories.
+Neighborhood scaled commercial refers to small tenant spaces (less than 30,000 square feet) which are one story in height unless at an intersection, where it may go up to stories.
 Businesses serve the immediate neighborhood.
 Streetscape features maintain the scale with benches, trees greater than 8 feet at planting, onstreet parking and designated parking for scooters and bicycles.
 All three Gateway areas envision this scale.

-Community-scale retail or commercial refers to grocery stores, banks and other businesses between 20,000 and 75,000 square feet serving a market area within a three-mile radius.
+Community-scale retail or commercial refers to grocery stores, banks and other businesses between 20,000 and 75,000 square feet serving a market area within a threemile radius.